pschool-in/curriculum/languages/content/bengali/Bengali_content_Plan.md

   9. Add 10 synonyms to playlist 'bn-words-2'
   10. Add 1 synonyms to playlist 'bn-words'
   11. Add 10 Compund letter (fill in the blanks with option) to bn-writing
+  12. Add 10 spliting of compound word activity to bn-words

   still updating